 Time slows a little in the sense that your thoughts slow and it’s easier to stay focused on the task in hand and feel a little more present.
 This can be referred to as being in the flow.
 It’s lovely.
-Ever feel like your weeks just absolutely fly by and you don’t know how and what you’ve done?
+Ever feel like your weeks are just absolutely flying by and you don’t know how and what you’ve done?

 Dabbling in being creative produces an output, which is basically an expression of you — even if you don’t think it is!
 Over time and with a little practice, you can feel a lot more able to express yourself as you become more comfortable in yourself and the different techniques that you are drawn to.

-I always find a bit of peer pressure, mentioned above, helps.
+I always find a bit of peer pressure helps.
 Keeps you in check.
 Get a buddy who you think would equally benefit from doing this, explain the reasoning and get them on board — they don’t have to do it with you, it’s cool to do it solo, but at the least they can check in to see how it went -> increasing the chances of you doing it!

 We just sent you an email.
 Please click the link in the email to confirm your subscription!